Funlola Aofiyebi-Raimi: Career

 FAR took a TV acting course at Westminster College, and at the Actors Studio in Buckinghamshire.
 She also has a BSc in sociology from the University of Lagos in Nigeria.

 FAR's film debut was in Amaka Igwe's film Violated acting alongside Joke Silva, Richard Mofe Damijo, Ego Boyo, and Kunle Bamtefa.
 She was nominated for a THEMA best upcoming actress award in 1996.
 FAR was cast as the lead character in Keeping Faith by director Steve Gukas.
 FAR was nominated for an AMMA best supporting actress award for The Figurine directed by Kunle Afolayan.
 Before appearing in the M-Net TV show Tinsel, playing Brenda, FAR has featured on other drama shows like Doctors Quarters, Solitaire, and Palace.
 FAR has acted on stage in Sing That Old Song For Me and The Mansion written by Rasheed Badamusi, and also The Vagina Monologues.

 FAR won a dance reality show called Celebrity Takes 2.
 In 2014, FAR co-starred with British-Nigerian actor Wale Ojo.

-She had a radio show called Touch of Spice for 14 years (started in August 1999).
+She worked in broadcasting as producer and a presenter of a radio show called Touch of Spice for 14 years (started in August 1999).